l1n3rd4/l1n3rd4/README.md

 <p align="left" width="30%">

-- 🔭 I’m currently working on my bachelor degree in Software Engineer.
+- 🎓  I’m currently working on my bachelor degree in Software Engineer.

+-

 - 🌱 I’m currently learning C/C++ and Java.

 - 👯 I’m looking to collaborate on open source projects.

-- 💬 Ask me about anything, I will be happy to help!

-- ⚡ Fun fact: I love music from all types and I love linux, so if you are a microsoft fan, I am so sorry
+- ♬I love music from all types

+- I love linux, so if you are a microsoft fan, I am so sorry

+-  Ask me about anything, I will be happy to help!

-- 📫 How to reach me: I will answer faster on Whatsapp or gmail...
+- 📫 How to reach me:

+ ps.: I will answer faster on Whatsapp or gmail...

 </p>